Food & nutrition in pregnancy

 Lentils, beans, tofu, eggs and soy milk can replace animal foods in a vegetarian diet.
 If you do not eat animal foods you will need to take a vitamin B12 supplement, as this vitamin is needed for the baby’s brain development.

 Folate (or folic acid) is a vitamin found in a variety of foods.
-The recommendation is to take a folate supplement for two months before you get pregnant and for the first three months of pregnancy, to reduce the risk of spinal problems such as spina bifida in your baby.
-As well as eating foods rich in folate, a daily supplement containing 500 mcg (0.5 mg) of folic acid is recommended.
+It's recommended you take a folate supplement for two months before you get pregnant and for the first three months of pregnancy, to reduce the risk of spinal problems such as spina bifida in your baby.
+As well as eating foods rich in folate, a daily supplement containing 500mcg (0.5mg) of folic acid is recommended.

 If there is a family history of cleft lip, spinal problems or you are taking an anti-epilepsy medication, this dose may need to be greater.
 Please discuss this with your GP.